Manage tokens and passcodes in Apple Configurator on Mac

 In Apple Configurator 2 on your Mac, select a device or Blueprint, then choose Actions > Advanced > Clear Passcode.

 On supervised devices running iOS 8 or later, you can keep the user from changing the device passcode by adding a configuration profile with the iOS restriction setting “Allow modifying passcode” disabled.
-See iOS Restrictions in Mobile device managements settings.
+See iOS and iPadOS Restrictions in Mobile device managements settings.

 Clear the restrictions passcode